 Petit Hotel Son Arnau is open throughout the winter.
 Tariffs are shown on their website.

 Unlike the other hotels we stayed in during 2014, Hotel Mar i Vent has just three stars.
 We chose it for two reasons: it was the closest hotel (within easy walking distance) to the restaurant we were dining in for The Boss’s birthday (1661 Cuina de Banyalbufar – highly recommended), and I’d been curious about the place since it was first recommended to me some 20 years ago, by a colleague (in the hotel industry) who stayed there every year for a walking holiday on Mallorca.
 It’s been open since 1931 and run by different generations of the same family since then.

 Of all the hotels we stayed in during 2014 Hotel Mar i Vent was the most mallorquín in style.
 The interior is clean and smart, and with traditional décor.
 If you’re looking for a hotel that looks and feels Mallorcan, down to its floor tiles, this is a great place.

 The terraced coastal village of Banyalbufar is well worth a visit – particularly if you enjoy hiking.
-We plan to return here some time during 2015.
-With lunch – or dinner – just down the road at one of our favourite restaurants (of which we have quite a few).

 This hotel closes for a short period over the winter.